frkatona/ThermalImageFitter/README.md

 # Thermal Image Plotting and Fitting

-This script reads in thermal images and plots the temperature profile along a line through the image.
-It also fits the max temperature vs time to an exponential decay.
+This script takes the path to a folder of FLIR CX-3 thermal images and plots the temperature profile along a line through the image.
+It also determines the maximum temperature of the object (even if the detector is saturated) at each image's time (from the files' metadata) and plots the relationship.

 ## How to use